Being Refused the Right of A Second, External Opinion Cost My Beloved Dog His Life . . . Quite Unnecessarily

 Being refused the right of a second, external opinion cost my precious little Harry his life . . . and quite unnecessarily so.

-The tragic irony is, that if I had not been under such such duress from the sustained, merciless coercion to allow this incredibly eager Massey ICU "vet" to "terminate" him, and if I'd been given the space to think objectively enough for it to have occurred to me to take Harry away from Massey and seek a second opinion, even if just from the nearest local vet clinic, that vet would have (a) seen immediately that the reality of his "condition" was that he had actually been (very heavily) sedated and had almost certainly not suffered any "neurological event", and (b) sought his notes in real time from Massey.
+The tragic irony is, that if I had not been under such duress from the sustained, merciless coercion to allow this incredibly eager Massey ICU "vet", "Steffi", to "terminate" him, and if I'd been given the space (especially since I multiple times indicated to them that I was, at the time, grossly sleep-deprived; it's even in the vet's own Clinical Summary!), to think objectively enough for it to have occurred to me to take Harry away from Massey and seek a second opinion, even if just from the nearest local vet clinic, that second, independent vet would have:

-Thus, if there was the possibility of their being able to assist Harry’s system to purge itself of the overdosing, he would be sitting here in my office with me now.
+Thus, if there was the possibility of an outside veterinarian being able to assist Harry’s system to purge itself of the massive overdosing, Harry would be sitting here in my office with me now.

 Note, though, that in my headline for his article, I have referred to “& A Third Opinion", If Necessary.
 The reason: I do not have faith in the professional “courage” of all vets to speak against the all-powerful institution that in most instances trained them, and that is seen as the “authority on all things veterinary” in New Zealand.